ckeditor/ckeditor4-docs/guides/dev/features/size/README.md

 Refer to the following resources for more information about editor resizing:

-* [Auto Grow](#!/guide/dev_autogrow) allows the editor to automatically expand and shrink vertically depending on the amount and size of content entered in its editing area.
+* The [Auto Grow](#!/guide/dev_autogrow) feature allows the editor to automatically expand and shrink vertically depending on the amount and size of content entered in its editing area.
-* The [Editor Resize](#!/guide/dev_resize) article explains a number of options for classic editor resizing.
+* The [Editor Resizing Customization](#!/guide/dev_resize) article explains a number of options for classic editor resizing, including resizing the editor on the fly.